brian-watkins/elm-spec/runner/elm-spec-core/README.md

 On the Node side:

 1. Create a browser somehow (using JSDOM or Playwright or Puppeteer etc)
-2. Create a BrowserContext and use it to decorate the DOM window object.
 3. Bundle a SuiteRunner, ElmContext, and a Reporter (using Browserify etc) and evaluate it in the DOM window.
 3. Use the Compiler to compile the code and evaluate it in the DOM window.